pa11y/pa11y/README.md

 });
 ```

-If you need a GUI you can try [Koa11y](https://open-indy.github.io/Koa11y/), which is a desktop application that uses pa11y to run accessibility tests.
+If you need a GUI, you can try [Koa11y](https://open-indy.github.io/Koa11y/).
+It's a desktop application for Windows, OSX and Linux that uses Pa11y to run accessibility tests.

 Table Of Contents
 -----------------